WING-NUS/ir-seminar/_pages/about.md

   <td>
       <h1><a href="https://www.linkedin.com/in/jiatong-han-06636419b/">Jiatong Han</a> - Application of Graph Embedding in Course Recommender Systems</h1>
-      <strong>Jiatong is an undergraduate student @ National University of Singapore</strong>
+      <strong>Jiatong is an undergraduate student of WING @ National University of Singapore</strong>
         <p>
           [&nbsp;<a href="https://wing-nus.github.io/ir-seminar/speaker-jiatong">Speaker's Bio & Talk Overview </a>&nbsp;]
         </p>